 Research shows that plasmacytoid dendritic cells (pDC) play a crucial role in the immune response against chikungunya and dengue fever.
 Although in a minority, they rapidly produce type I interferons, which block viral replication and mobilise other immune cells.

 Treatment for chikungunya focuses on managing the symptoms.
-It includes analgesics, non-steroidal anti-inflammatories, corticosteroids and sometimes methotrexate or anti-TNF alpha for chronic forms.
+It includes analgesics, non-steroidal anti-inflammatory drugs, corticosteroids and sometimes methotrexate or anti-TNF alpha for chronic forms.
 Valneva SE’s VLA1553 vaccine, marketed under the name Ixchiq, was approved by the FDA in 2023.
 It is the first chikungunya vaccine for adults at risk.

-How can I prevent myself from catching the tiger mosquito?
+How can I protect myself effectively against the chikungunya mosquito?

 So what should you do?
 For chikungunya, as for malaria, preventing bites is the most effective treatment.
 Adopt simple measures: wear covering clothing, use natural repellents, install mosquito nets, and avoid stagnant water.
 If you are travelling to an area considered to be at risk, you can adopt a preventive treatment based onessential oils, in addition to the appropriate protective measures: